Pablo Pakula

 [PÁGINA EN ESPAÑOL AQUÍ]

-The participants in GALERA PERFORMA 2021 created an intergenerational community formed by Ana Azorín Molín, Anabel Rodríguez Silva, Claudia Antón Cáceres, Juan Antonio García Beteta, María José García Olivares, Maribel Sánchez Alonso, Rocío Cáceres Triguero, Valeria Cayuela Carayol, y Violeta Ruiz Azorín, with documentation by Reme Domingo de Leonés.
+During two weeks Pablo Pakula led a series of open workshops seeking to introduce performance and live art to local participants with little or no experience of these vocabularies.
+The project was part of a programme of the first cultural activities taking place after COVID-related cancelations.
+Since the pandemic was not yet over, particular regulations has to be observed and facemasks had to be worn in most occasions.
+Despite these challenges, the participants in GALERA PERFORMA, ranging between 14 and 54 years old, created a tightly-knit and supportive intergenerational community formed by Ana Azorín Molín, Anabel Rodríguez Silva, Claudia Antón Cáceres, Juan Antonio García Beteta, María José García Olivares, Maribel Sánchez Alonso, Rocío Cáceres Triguero, Valeria Cayuela Carayol, and Violeta Ruiz Azorín, with photographic documentation by Reme Domingo de Leonés.

-GALERA PERFORMA 2021 culminated on 7th August with a final performance event titled GALERA, a partial portrait.
-The piece was inspired by the essences of the Altiplano (Granada's high plateaux) and the unique character of Galera.
-The audience's experience began by walking to the top of the Cerro de la Virgen, which overlooks the village and has a small chapel dedicated to the Virgin Mary.
-Along the way, the audience encountered in passing a number of musical and performance fragments which created a feeling of ascent and elevation.
+GALERA, a partial portrait. was inspired by the essences of the Altiplano (Granada's high plateaux) and the unique character of Galera.
+The audience's experience began by walking up to the top of the Cerro de la Virgen, which overlooks the village and has a small chapel dedicated to the Virgin Mary.
+Along the way, the audience encountered in passing a number of performances, installations and musical fragments which emphasised a feeling of ascent and elevation.
 Once spectators were gathered in front of the chapel, the main part of the performance began.
-Using as a departure point Bonifacio Sola García's autobiographical novel El Portacho, Memorias de un Barrio, the piece presented a kaleidoscope of images and actions.
-Although poetic rather than narrative, and therefore open to associative interpretation, the performance was in direct relationship to Galera, its character and history - drawing on material developed throughout the two-week workshops.
-The piece was timed so that it's ending coincided with the traditional summer firework display.

 Photographs by Reme Domingo de Leonés